Notacon

 Notacon (pronounced "not-a-con") was an art and technology conference which took place annually in Cleveland, Ohio from 2003 to 2014.
 Notacon ceased operations in 2014.
 The name Notacon became a bacronym for Northern Ohio Technological Advancement Conference; however, use of this was mostly dropped after the first year.
-Notacon preceded the Ingenuity Festival by over a year in its vision for a cohesive blend of art and technology.

 History

 The conference was founded in 2003 by "FTS Conventures", a small group of friends who wanted to strengthen and expand their community.
 The conference was also founded in part to fill the vacuum caused by the sudden ending of the Detroit, Michigan Rubi-Con event, though it has now achieved its own personality and prominence.